Editor’s Note: This post was updated on August 23, 2018, for accuracy and comprehensiveness. It was originally published on September 8, 2016.

-Both are valid reasons for using this training frequency, by the way.
+Both are valid reasons for using this training frequency.
 A fitness regimen should certainly challenge you, but if the challenge is too great, you run the risk of setting yourself up for failure.

 What can a 3-day training plan look like?
-Unlike a 5-day training regimen, there is equal opportunity for doing a split schedule, with a week given for each muscle group to recover, or for a more whole-body approach, where the entire body is exercised at each workout.
+Unlike a 5-day plan, there is equal opportunity for doing a split schedule, with a week given for each muscle group to recover, or for a more whole-body approach, where the entire body is exercised at each workout.

 The first thing to establish is whether or not 3 days is enough to contribute to meaningful body composition change.

 One of the more interesting studies was conducted by the Department of Kinesiology at UCM, which examined the effectiveness of a 3-day workout plan with 2 different protocols – a high frequency and a low frequency.